-If your home computer Software Needed: crashes, is in need of repair, or you lose Internet access, you must find an alternative way to complete the required work on time for this class.
-This means, of course, that you need to constantly back up the work from your hard drive to a flash drive or other source. avoiding completing assignments at the last minute.
+♦ If your home computer crashes, is in need of repair, or you lose Internet access, you must find an alternative way to complete the required work on time for this class.
+This means, of course, that you need to constantly back up the work from your hard drive to a flash drive or other source.
+This also means avoiding completing assignments at the last minute.

-- ♦ The most common word processing format is Microsoft Word.
-If you use another word processing program, you will need to learn to save your work in Rich Text Format (RTF). - ♦ Guidelines for how to save in RTF are found under the Technical How To link on Blackboard. - This also means ♦ Do not use Microsoft Works or any other program that does not allow for easy conversion. - ♦ Using WordPad is unacceptable.
-If you have Word-

-Pad, you must plan to visit a library-public local school-to convert your work AND review the work before sending it for review or as the final product.
+♦ The most common word

+processing format is Mi-

+crosoft Word.
+If you use

+- another word processing program, you will need to learn to save your work in Rich Text Format (RTF). - ◆ Guidelines for how to save in RTF are found under the Essays link on Blackboard. - ◆ Do not use Microsoft Works or any other program that does not allow for easy conversion. - ◆ Using WordPad is unacceptable.
+If you have Word-Pad, you must plan to visit a local library-public or school-to convert your work before sending it for review or as the final product.

-- ♦ If you use Pages, you will need to learn to save in Rich Text Format as well.
-I cannot read pages documents. - ♦ Adobe Reader.
+- ◆ If you use Pages, you will need to learn to save in Rich Text Format as well.
+I cannot read pages documents. - ◆ Adobe Reader.
 This can be downloaded for free.
 All essays will be returned to you in PDF form.
 Most handouts will also be uploaded as PDFs.